julkuh/generator-mapapps/README.md

 To skip the selection and start with the sub-generator directly, simplay type ```yo mapapps:app``` to generate an app or ```yo mapapps:bundle``` to generate a bundle.

 ## Ideas for further Versions
-  * allow adding of additional components after initital scaffolding
+  * adding of additional components after initital scaffolding
+  * adding a live-configuration widget

 ## Release Note
 ### 0.0.9